GonzaloQu3dena/forms_app/README.md

 ## Summary

-**Forms App** is a Flutter application built with a **Domain-Driven Design (DDD)** architecture.
-It allows users to fill out and submit various forms with validation and state management.
-The app integrates seamless animations and efficient state management to provide a modern and engaging user experience.
+**Forms App** is a Flutter application built with a Domain-Driven Design (DDD) architecture.
+It represents a simple form interface with state managed using Cubit.
+The app validates form fields but does not send data, focusing on providing a straightforward visualization of form handling.

 <p align="center">
   <img src="https://via.placeholder.com/200" alt="app-evidence" width="200"/>